 Always follow your doctor’s instructions exactly when taking norethisterone.

-Serious side effects of norethisterone can include blood clots, heart attacks, strokes, high blood pressure, and migraines.
+Serious side effects of norethisterone can include blood clots, liver disease, elevated cholesterol, heart attacks, strokes, high blood pressure, and uterine bleeding, headaches or migraines.
 The risk of these serious side effects is increased in women who smoke or are over 35.
 Norethisterone may cause birth defects if taken during pregnancy.

-Common side effects of norethisterone include changes in menstrual flow or weight, stomach upset, trouble sleeping, nausea, bloating, acne, abnormal vaginal bleeding, and swollen or painful breasts.
+Common side effects of norethisterone include headache, nausea, abnormal cervical smear, mood swings, changes in menstrual flow or weight, stomach upset, trouble sleeping, nausea, bloating, acne, abnormal vaginal bleeding, and swollen or painful breasts.
 Many of these side effects fade after several weeks of taking norethisterone.

 Some women with depression may notice that it becomes worse while taking norethisterone.